59th Kanagawa Prefectural Art Exhibition

 -What made you decide to become an artist?

-I think it's all thanks to the support of my family.
+I think it's thanks to the support of my family.

 What made you decide to apply this time?

-It all started when I saw the page for the public competition about 10 years ago when I was a university student.
-I'm originally from Kanagawa Prefecture, so I'd always wanted to apply.
-I had just completed a major piece of work, so I decided to apply this time.
+It all started when I saw the open call page about 10 years ago when I was a university student.
+Being from Kanagawa Prefecture, I had always wanted to apply.
+I had just completed a major piece of work myself, so I decided to apply this time.

-This piece was named "Instant" after the image of a moment during hunting.
+This piece was named "Instant Moment" after the image of a moment during hunting.
 It is a marquetry sculpture that depicts the flight of an owl with a sharp gaze fixed on its prey.

-The most important thing was the expression of the inlay of the feathers.
-I used the inlay technique to express the pattern of the owl's feathers by layering pieces of wood less than 1mm thick.
+The focus was on expressing the marquetry of the feathers.
+We used the marquetry technique to create the pattern of the owl's feathers by layering pieces of wood less than 1mm thick.
 The most difficult part was hollowing out the inside of the body to give it a light feel.
-I tried to express the lightness of the owl even in the parts that cannot be seen.
+We worked hard to express the lightness of the owl even in the parts that cannot be seen.

--Please give a message to those who are aiming to apply next year.
+-Please give us a message for those who are aiming to apply next year.

-The Kanagawa Prefectural Art Exhibition has also become a nationwide competition, there are no age restrictions, and works can now be made larger than before, so I think it's a public exhibition where you can make as many of the things you like and have others see them.
-Please do try submitting your work.
+The Kanagawa Prefectural Art Exhibition has also become a nationwide open call exhibition, with no age restrictions and larger works than before, so I think it's an open call exhibition where you can create as many of the things you like as you like and have others see them.

 "profile"